VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_quickstart.md

 ## 2. Define Organ Prototypes

-PlantGeom needs one geometry prototype per organ type.
-Here we define:

-- one cylindrical prototype for internodes
-- one flat prototype for leaves
+First, we need to define the prototype meshes for the organs we want to reconstruct.
+In this example, we have two organ types: `Internode` and `Leaf`.
+We will create a simple cylindrical mesh for the internode and a flat mesh for the leaf.

-These prototypes are unit-sized.
+These prototypes are unit-sized (length=1, width=1).
 MTG columns such as `Length` and `Width` will scale them during reconstruction.

 ```@example amapquick
 internode_refmesh = RefMesh(